johnkeithwood/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps.md

 1. Create a Dockerfile

-    * Access the jumpbox
+    * On your local machine:
     * In the `~/blackbelt-aks-hackfest/app/web` directory, add a file called "Dockerfile"
-        * If you in in a SSH session, use vi as the editor
-        * In RDP, you can use Visual Studio Code
+        * You can use Visual Studio Code

     * Add the following lines and save: